 This course will examine the fundamental theories/issues in sport marketing and sales grounded within traditional marketing and sales principles.
 Instruction emphasizes unique application to the sport business industry.

-This course provides a foundation for general legal concepts and familiarizes students with those legal issues they are most likely to encounter as coaches and managers in the sports industry.
-Topics covered include tort law, negligence, acts and amendments, contracts, compliance with codes and regulations, and the regulatory authority of the NCAA.
-Students will examine lawsuits and case studies that have established current laws and regulations.
+This course provides a foundation for general legal concepts and familiarizes students with those legal issues and ethical decision-making they are most likely to encounter as coaches and managers in the sports industry.
+Topics covered include tort law, negligence, acts and amendments, employment law, compliance with codes and regulations, and the regulatory authority of the NCAA, including Title IX, The Americans with Disabilities Act and gender equity within the sport industry.
+Students will examine theories of ethics, concepts of morality, personal philosophy regarding social responsibility, and professional code of ethics, lawsuits and case studies that have established current laws and regulations.

 This course explores youth development through the context of sport.
 Students will work to develop an understanding of this interdisciplinary field by studying organizational and administrative functions of youth sport organizations, discovering sport-based youth programs in their communities and around the world, evaluating best practices, and creating/designing sport-based youth programs for implementation.

 This course examines the financial tools that sport managers use to run thieir sport businesses.
 As such, it explores traditional and inonvative methods of revenue acquisition and financial management in sports organizations, the financial business structure of sports organizations, and the financial planning and forecasting processes that make organizations effective.
 Various other aspects of finance are discussed as they relate to sport organizations, including the time value of money, capital structuring, stocks and bonds, inventory management, and taxation.